Chart Color Schemes

 Population growth drivers in Rutherglen are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, a significant population increase in the top quartile of non-metropolitan areas nationally is forecasted.
-The area is expected to expand by 1,267 persons to 2041, reflecting an overall increase of 29.3% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilizing the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of national non-metropolitan areas is forecast, with the area expected to increase by 1,267 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 24.1% in total over the 17 years.

 Frequently Asked Questions - Population